-Additionally, BAWSCA and Valley Water partnered to initiate a project that will provide agencies with resources that synthesize important elements of the new rules, reporting requirements, and deadlines.
-Maddaus Water Management (MWM), the technical consultant on the project, is developing the guidance documents for this project, which BAWSCA anticipates will be finalized shortly after the State Board adopts the new regulations in the summer of 2024.
+Additionally, BAWSCA and Valley Water partnered on a project that provided agencies with resources that synthesize important elements of the new rules, reporting requirements, and deadlines.
+Maddaus Water Management (MWM), the technical consultant on the project, developed guidance documents for this project, which BAWSCA agencies will use as a reference.
+BAWSCA continues to monitor the actions of the state and communicate updates to the member agencies on a regular basis.